 UV and skylight filters also filter out some ultraviolet light, which has the effect of reducing haze.
 Unlike a UV filter, a skylight filter has a very subtle pink cast to it.

-This was originally designed to reduce the slightly blue cast of colour film, but with digital cameras this isn't really an issue.
+This was originally designed to reduce the slightly blue cast of color film, but with digital cameras this isn't really an issue.

 Even though this filter will prevent the worst of the dust, dirt and water reaching the front of the lens, you may still need to clean the filter to prevent this dirt affecting your images.